tomplarge/effective-java/Effective Java.md

 - static member class
 	- ordinary class declared inside another class, having access to all enclosing class members (even private), obeys same rules as other static members
 	- use whenever defining a member class that does not require access to an enclosing instance
+	- Example: `Map` have internal `Entry` object for each key-value pair in the map.
 - non-static member class:
 	- same as static, just not declared static
 	- each instance is implicitly associated with an enclosing instance of its containing class.